Big Bad Wolf: The True Story of the 3 Little Pigs!

 The story as told by Alexander T. Wolf from The Three Little Pigs suggests that wolves may not necessarily have to be "Big" and "Bad", but are perhaps misunderstood because what they eat happens to be cute.
 It should be inferred, however, that the following story given by Alexander T. Wolf is merely a fiction made up to conceal his guilt.
 Alexander T. Wolf, portrayed as rather civil, had a cold.
 He was baking a cake for his grandmother's birthday and the wolf had to travel to the little pigs' houses to borrow a cup of sugar.
 Each time the pigs turned him away, Alexander T. Wolf's cold caused him to huff and puff and sneeze a great sneeze whereupon the wolf would accidentally destroy the pig's house.
-Finding the inhabitant deceased, the Alexander T. Wolf decided to eat the body so as not to let good meat go to waste, since the pig was dead anyway.
+Finding the inhabitant deceased, Alexander T. Wolf decided to eat the body so as not to let good meat go to waste, since the pig was dead anyway.
 The final pig's house was not blown down and Alexander T. Wolf went into an excessive sneezing fit while the pig allegedly insulted his grandmother.
 The authorities came and dragged a furious and flustered wolf away and locked him up in prison.
 It is from prison where Alexander T. Wolf is now telling his (not entirely convincing) story as the news reports have found out about the two dead pigs he ate and jazzed up their story.
 Now labeled the "Big Bad Wolf", Alexander T. Wolf stated that he was framed.
 The story ended with a white-bearded Alexander T. Wolf quoting "But maybe you can loan me a cup of sugar".